LeslieLopez25/LeslieLopez25/README.md

 <h2>React Full Stack Developer</h2>

-<h3>I'm all about making user experiences smooth and enjoyable.
-My toolkit includes JavaScript, CSS, and ReactJS, and I'm also familiar with Tailwind CSS, Bootstrap, Sass, and Firebase.
-Right now, I'm super focused on becoming a full-stack React developer.
-I love learning new things and solving problems – it keeps me going!</h3>
+<h3>I'm all about building web apps that are both fun to use and solid under the hood.
+As a full stack React developer, I work with JavaScript, TypeScript, React, Node.js, and Express — and I enjoy bringing ideas to life from frontend to backend.
+I also use tools like Tailwind CSS, Sass, and PostgreSQL, and I’m always picking up something new.
+Learning and solving problems is what keeps me going!</h3>

 <h3>You can check out <a href="https://leslie-lopez-anaya.netlify.app/">my portfolio</a>.</h3>